-Electronic communications are a critical communications tool used by Field Trip Health IL P.C. and Field Trip Health Ltd. (“The Provider”) and its clients.
+Electronic communications are a critical communications tool used by Field Trip Health and Wellness Ltd. (“The Provider”) and its clients.
 The Provider has an interest in (a) preventing inappropriate communications, as well as illegal activity; and, (b) safeguarding confidential information, personal information and protected health information, both physical and electronic.
 In addition, the Provider is committed to a non-discriminatory and harassment-free environment.
 The purpose of this Electronic Communication Consent Policy is to describe our policy and the risks associated with electronic communications, and to obtain your consent to communicate with you electronically.
 By using electronic communications with the Provider I understand that I consent to the terms and conditions of this Consent Policy.

 The Provider maintains electronic communications systems for communication between clients and the Provider and the Provider’s personnel, including, without limitation, e-mail, voice-mail, text message, instant messaging, videoconferencing, websites, client web portals and/or mobile applications (the “Services”).
 The Provider will use reasonable means to protect the security and confidentiality of information sent and received using the Services.